purple4pur/purple4pur.github.io/backup/AXI4 Address Break Down.md

 > Reference: AXI Spec $$A4.1.6

 A burst INCR request can start from an **aligned address** or **unaligned address**.
 For both cases, the 2nd address is always the next aligned address.
-Each transfer will step forward 1 `Size` space, making the whole burst INCR request writing to or reading from a continuous memory space.
+Each transfer will step forward 1 `Size` space, making the whole burst INCR request write to or read from a consecutive memory space.

 - Example function to calculate the start address of the Nth transfer (Nth starts from 1):